-The systems engineering program has been accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The systems engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Program Educational Objectives (PEOs)